Rock Climbing Gem/Jewel/Geometric Birthday Party -rock climbing party with DIY gem decor, rock themed dessert table, and party favor ideas.

-After the rock climbing was done, we headed back to our house with some tired, hungry and excited girls.
+After the rock climbing wall was done, we headed back to our house with some tired, hungry and excited girls.

 The Rock/Gem/Jewel/Geometric Birthday Party Decorations